Geonovum/NLDT-Architectuur/en/respec/H1-intro.md

 The architecture describes a number of core values that a Digital Twin for the physical living environment should meet in chapter 2.

-Chapter 3 discusses the Architecture Principles of the NLDT.
+Chapter 3 discusses the Architecture Principles of the nLDT.

 Chapter 4 discusses the implications that follow from the Architecture Principles.